Yi-Guang/Homepage/index.md

 ## Networks better the life!

-I'm Igor Bai.
+I'm Ygor Bai.
 My research interests lie at Graph optimization and Complex networks (Social Computing).
 I love connecting with different people so if you want to say hi, I'll be happy to meet you!

 ### Seminar

 We have an online seminar [Network seminar](https://yi-guang.github.io/github.io/XD-OPTNS-Seminar) via Tencent Meeting on Friday each week!
 If you are interested in our work, please be free to contract me (ygbai(at)foxmail.com)!

 ## NEWS!

+## Publications
+1. Bai Y, Yuan J, Liu S, et al. Variational community partition with novel network structure centrality prior[J].
+Applied Mathematical Modelling, 2019, 75: 333-348
+2. Bai Y, Liu S, Li Q, et al. Cost-Aware Deployment of Check-In Nodes in Complex Networks[J].
+IEEE Transactions on Systems, Man, and Cybernetics: Systems, 2021.

 You can use the [editor on GitHub](https://github.com/Yi-Guang/github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.